What Is the Ketogenic Diet? Plan Tips, Benefits, Risks & More

 That being said, instead of dropping carb intake or increasing them, balance the diet with lean proteins and healthy fats.
 Doing so is a surefire approach to ensure the body is receiving the nutrients it requires, along with promoting longevity.

 Unlike the ketogenic diet that requires strict guidelines, bistroMD's Keto Flex program offers flexibility to best fit your health goals and lifestyle!
 Utilizing fresh ingredients, each meal is balanced with adequate lean protein, fiber, and healthy fat.

 The Bottom Line

-All-in-all, seek out professional help before giving into the hype of keto, especially if managing a health condition.
-Most nutrition experts discourage cutting out food groups unless medically advised and supervised to do so, anyways.
+All-in-all, seek out professional help before giving in to the hype of keto, especially if managing a health condition.
+Most nutrition experts discourage cutting out food groups unless medically advised and supervised to do so.

 Eating a balanced, nutrient-rich diet can naturally lead to a healthy body weight and other benefits.
 And long-term weight loss results if a diet can be sustained, which is one common downfall of the keto diet.
-And to top it off, losing weight and benefits are not guaranteed on a keto diet...
+To top it off, losing weight is not guaranteed on a keto diet...